encukou/abi3/PEP.rst

 There have been efforts to collect such lists automatically, e.g. by scanning the symbols exported from Python.
-This might seem to be easier to maintain by our volunteer team.

-However, designing a future-proof API is not a trivial task.
+Such automation might seem easier to maintain than a handcrafted file, but has major issues: for example, the set exported symbols has platform-specific variations.
-The cost of updating an explicit manifest is small compared to the overall work that should go into changing API that will need to be suppported forever (or until Python 3 reaches end of life, if that comes sooner).
+Also, the cost of updating an explicit manifest is small compared to the overall work that should go into changing API that will need to be suppported forever (or until Python 3 reaches end of life, if that comes sooner).

 This PEP proposes automatically generating things *from* the manifest: initially documentation and DLL contents, with later possibilities